 Every parent wants to raise good kids who are primed for success.
-But like eating leafy greens, prescriptions for achieving this goal often sound a little too much like work.
-Here are six ways you can resolve to teach your kids some key lessons about success while having fun together:
+It may sometimes seem hard, but with a little effort and a touch of creativity it can be done.
+Here are six ways you can teach your kids some key lessons about success while having fun together:

-- Eat dinner together: Given our full work, school and activity schedules, eating together at night may seem impossible, but research shows children who regularly dine with their families reap all kinds of benefits—everything from better health to better grades.
-If it's just not possible to gather together every night, start with once or twice a week.
-And the family dinner doesn't have to be homemade, either.
-Bring in a takeout pizza, and we promise not to tell.1
+Given our full work, school, and activity schedules, eating together at night may seem impossible, but research shows children who regularly dine with their families reap all kinds of benefits—everything from better health to better grades.
+Eating together can happen at breakfast, lunch, or dinner.
+Choose the meal that gives you the most time to talk and connect.
+If you aren’t confident about your skills in the kitchen, choose simple and familiar recipes.1

-- Make mealtime device-free time: Reacquaint yourself with the joy of live connection by making a rule: No phones, computers or other devices at mealtime.
-Focus on devices has reached the point that an increasing number of therapists are offering treatment for it.
-Children whose parents spend too much time on their phone often feel unappreciated.
-As for children who are hooked themselves, they may be anxious, have trouble concentrating or feel alienated from other people—including family members.2,3
+Reacquaint yourself with the joy of live connection by making a rule: No phones, computers, or other devices at mealtime.
+Our focus on devices has reached the point that an increasing number of therapists are offering treatment for it.
+Children whose parents spend too much time with their phones often feel unappreciated.
+This can also increase their chances of developing mental health problems like depression.2

-- Learn a new skill: It could be rock climbing or scuba diving.
-It could be how to make a piecrust or speak a foreign language ahead of a family vacation.
-It's not just the learning itself, but the act of identifying the goal—and agreeing on it—that will bring family members together.5
+It could be rock climbing or scuba diving.
+It could be how to make a pie crust or speak a bit in a foreign language ahead of a family vacation.
+It's not just the learning itself, but the act of identifying the goal and agreeing on it that will bring family members together.3

-- Save for a goal, then celebrate its achievement: Your goal could be something as modest as buying a board game, or as ambitious as getting season passes to an amusement park.
-Once you have set your goal, figure out how much to save each week, how much each family member will contribute and where you will source the money.
-Mom gives up two lattes?
-Son packs his lunch?
+Your goal could be something as modest as buying a board game, or as ambitious as getting season passes to an amusement park.
+Once you have set your goal, figure out how much to save each week, how much each family member will contribute, and how each family member will earn the money.
 The shared sacrifice and pleasure of success will help kids learn the value of money.

-- Support a favorite cause: Make a list of non-profit organizations or causes you like, find a way to help and schedule action.
-You might participate in a fundraising walk or bike ride, volunteer at a food bank or collect used blankets and towels for an animal shelter.
-Again, it's not just about the activity or even the good you do, it's about the shared goal-setting that brings family members together while imparting important life lessons.6
+Make a list of nonprofit organizations or causes you support, find a way to help, and schedule action.
+You might participate in a fundraising walk or bike ride, volunteer at a food bank, or collect used blankets and towels for an animal shelter.
+Again, it's not just about the activity or even the good you do; it's about the shared goal-setting that brings family members together while imparting important life lessons.